Toyota Corolla Common Problems and Solutions

 Problem:

-A known issue on the Corolla is for the car to vibrate when driving at about 60-70mph.
-This vibration will be felt throughout the whole car.
-This issue is caused by the handbrake being over tightened.
+A known issue with the Corolla is the car vibrating when driving at about 60-70mph.
+This vibration is felt throughout the entire vehicle.
+The cause of this problem is the handbrake being over-tightened.

 Solution:

-To fix this issue you need to make an adjustment to the handbrake.
-You will need to loosen it a bit, which will stop the vibration at high speeds.
+To resolve this issue, you need to adjust the handbrake.
+Loosening it slightly will stop the vibration at high speeds.

 Difficulty level